Administration of Cannabis for Medical Purposes

-At this time, the Section 56 exemption of the CDSA does not apply to those nurses working in home care settings.
-Therefore, nurses working in home care are not authorized to directly administer medical cannabis to clients.
-They are however, authorized to assist a client who has been authorized to use medical cannabis.
+At this time, the Section 56 exemption of the CDSA does not apply to those nurses working in-home care settings.
+Therefore, nurses working in in-home care are not authorized to directly administer medical cannabis to clients.
+They are, however, authorized to assist a client who has been authorized to use medical cannabis.
 Assisting in the administration process includes:

-- Be present during the self-administration of the medical cannabis.
+- Be present during the self-administration of medical cannabis.

-There must be employer policies which provide specific guidance to nurses relating to the administration or assistance of the administration of medical cannabis.
+There must be employer policies that provide specific guidance to nurses relating to the administration or assistance of the administration of medical cannabis.

 RNs and NPs working with clients using cannabis for medical purposes should review resources such as Health Canada’s information sheet Information for Health Care Practitioners- Medical Use of Cannabis.